SilkeAllmannLab/pacbio_snakemake/README.md

 ## Usage

-The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=<SilkeAllmaanLab>%2F<pacbio_snakemake>). https://snakemake.github.io/snakemake-workflow-catalog/?rules=true#
+The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=<SilkeAllmaanLab>%2F<pacbio_snakemake>).

+https://snakemake.github.io/snakemake-workflow-catalog/?rules=true#

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) <repo>sitory and its DOI (see above).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and its DOI (see above).

 # Pipeline maintainers